A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: Background and related work

-To further advance these works, this paper focuses on the P2G mechanism in Linux distributions, investigating its application trends, evolutionary patterns, group quality, and developer tendencies.
-This work aims to assist developers and maintainers in the open-source community to efficiently manage packages by adopting the P2G mechanism.
+To further advance these works, this paper focuses on the P2G mechanism in Linux distributions, investigating its application trends, evolutionary patterns, group quality, and group tendency.
+This work aims to assist developers and maintainers in the OSS projects efficiently manage packages by adopting the P2G mechanism.